VictorS8/blender-cg-project/README.md

 ## How to contribute to the project

-First, obviously, you have to install these tools and follow the steps that are on the sites ahead
+First, obviously, you have to install these tools and follow the steps that are on the sites below

 -   [Git](https://git-scm.com/downloads)
 -   [Git LFS](https://git-lfs.github.com/)